-- The green columns reflect current service levels, including the total population living within 1⁄4mile of each route, the percent of that population reported as low income in the applicable block groups, the percent of that population reported as minority in the applicable block groups, and the amount of service provided by the route measured as annual bus trips. - The blue columns set forth the same demographic and service level details under the proposed final Next Network service plan. - The light grey columns show the gain or loss of service by calculating the population within 1⁄4mile of each route times the number of trips deleted from or added to the service schedule. - The first dark grey or red columns show what percent of the added or lost trips is borne by lowincome populations.
+- The green columns reflect current service levels, including the total population living within 1⁄4-mile of each route, the percent of that population reported as low income in the applicable block groups, the percent of that population reported as minority in the applicable block groups, and the amount of service provided by the route measured as annual bus trips. - The blue columns set forth the same demographic and service level details under the proposed final Next Network service plan. - The light grey columns show the gain or loss of service by calculating the population within 1⁄4-mile of each route times the number of trips deleted from or added to the service schedule. - The first dark grey or red columns show what percent of the added or lost trips is borne by low-income populations.
 The cell is dark grey when the percentage is equal to or less than 23.5%, the system-wide low-income population; the cell is red when the percentage is higher than 23.5%. - The second dark grey or red columns show what percent of the lost or added trips is borne by minority populations.
 The cell is dark grey when the percentage is equal to or less than 65.3%, the system-wide minority population; the cell is red when the percentage is higher than 65.3%. - The last line of the appendix shows systemwide information, reflecting the cumulative impacts across all routes.

 The table at the bottom of the matrix shows that the low-income population is expected to bear 12.3% of the total service loss, which is 11.2% less than the percentage of low-income people in the service area, meaning that the service losses will be borne less than proportionally by the low-income population.
-The minority population is expected to bear 60.9% of the total service loss, which is 4.5% less than the percentage of minority people in the service area, meaning that the service losses will be borne less than the percentage of minority people in the service area, meaning that the service losses will be borne less than proportionally by the minority population.
+The minority population is expected to bear 60.9% of the total service loss, which is 4.5% less than the percentage of minority people in the service area, meaning that the service losses will be borne less than proportionally by the minority population.
 Taken together, these results indicate that low income and minority populations would actually receive a greater than proportional share of the benefits of the proposed final Next Network service plan.
 Maps showing the changes by low income and minority populations are Appendix D.